BUDGET 2017

 A number of conditions must be met as follows:

-• The property must be a new build or a self-build which was either purchased or built as the First Time Buyer’s main or primary residence.
+The property must be a new build or a self-build.
+It must have either been purchased or built as the First Time Buyer’s main or primary residence.

 2. Interest on rental properties